Tibetan Terriers by Janice Jones |Last Updated 11-30-2022

 From there, the Kennel Club of India developed a breed standard and by 1930, the Kennel Club in England began to register dogs under the name of Tibetan Terrier.

 The first Tibetan Terrier dogs were imported to the U.S. in 1956 and then a year later the Tibetan Terrier Club of American was formed.
 The AKC recognized the breed in 1973 placing it in the Non-Sporting Group.
-Today, they ranked 88th in popularity in 2013 according to the AKC.

 Even though their name implies that they in the terrier group, they are not terriers at all.
 The reason the terrier name stuck was that they resembled the same size as most terriers classified in England at the time.
 The English name was maintained even when they were introduced into America.